telerik/reporting-docs/knowledge-base/how-to-create-multiselect-checkbox-parameter-editor.md

 ## Solution

-1. Add a reference to kendo of version R1 2021 at least
+1. Add a reference to Kendo of version R1 2021 or newer

 ```HTML
 <script src="https://kendo.cdn.telerik.com/2021.1.119/js/kendo.all.min.js"></script>